code-aniruddha/WebCraft2.0/README.md

 Clone:

 git clone [repository-url]
-cd saasflow-landing-page

 Run: Open the main HTML file (e.g., index.html) directly in your web browser.
 No server or complex build process is required. 🌐

-🎯 Call to Action

-Ready to upgrade your workflow?
-The primary calls to action throughout the page are:

-get started free ✨

-watch demo 🎥

-book a demo 🗓